jimmyodonnell/simpool/README.md

 | real1  | A1  | B1 |
 | real2  | A2  | B2 |

-Additionally, we quantified the real distribution of mismatches between a set of taxa and each of 2 primer sets.
+Additionally, we drew samples from empirically calculated mismatches between a set of taxa and each of 2 actively used primer sets (Miya; Ford 2016).
-((Alternatively, we could just sample from the empirical values themselves.))
+For comparison, we estimated the parameters of the beta distribution from which these values were generated.

 We generated data under these conditions:
 - True DNA template communities: